Header

 Can this tool verify JWT signatures?

 No. Signature verification requires the secret key or public key.
-This page only decodes the token so you can read its contents.
+This page decodes the token so you can read the header and payload.

 exp is the expiration time as a Unix timestamp.
 The decoder converts it into an ISO date and marks whether it is expired.